Mayriad/Mayriads-EH-Download-Shortcuts/README.md

 ### Script compatibility

 I cannot really confirm where it will work and where not yet.
 Because it is from my private master script and I was the only user, it has not been tested for compatibility until I put it up in an emergency release thread a few days ago.
-I can only recommend you to use the latest browsers and load it with Greasemonkey or Tampermonkey.
-It has been confirmed to work with other userscript loaders, but you will need Greasemonkey or Tampermonkey for my master script later when I release it to replace this script.
+I can only recommend you to use the latest browsers and load it with Tampermonkey or similar loaders.
+It has been confirmed to work with simpler userscript loaders, but you will need Tampermonkey or similar for my master script when I release it to replace this script some day.

 While it should work in modern browsers, how they treat HTTPS-HTTP mixed content makes a critical difference, and you need to follow the right steps to [enable it yourself](#mixed-content).
 It is at least very easy for me in Chrome and only requires two clicks.
 Making this script immune to it will at least require me to rewrite a large proportion of this script, and I may not even be good enough to do it.
 Therefore, I cannot do rewrite it anytime soon and you will have to enable it or rewrite the code yourself.